ruchi-shekar/swe-pitch/PITCHME.md

 - **What can they do better?**
   - Cross browser and mobile compatiblity
   - Better formatting on instance pages
-  - Include the state on restaurants intstances
+  - Include the state on restaurants instances on model page

 - **What puzzles us about their API/website?**
   - Don't know why website displays unformatted HTML first